Biochemistry, Molecular Biology

-In 1963, she became the sole woman in a class of 10 to begin graduate studies in biochemistry and molecular biology at Harvard, and the first female graduate student to work under Watson’s guidance.
-“He was an excellent mentor and very supportive of my work," said Steitz, whose early research focused on RNA structure and function in bacteria.
+In 1963, Steitz became the sole woman in a class of 10 to begin graduate studies in biochemistry and molecular biology at Harvard, and the first female graduate student to work under Watson’s guidance.
+“He was an excellent mentor and very supportive of my work,” says Steitz, whose early research focused on RNA structure and function in bacteria.
 “He was truly an inspiration and taught me to focus on the important questions in science.”

 Today, Steitz is best known for discovering and defining the function of small nuclear ribonucleoproteins (snRNPs), which occur only in higher cells and organisms.
-These cellular complexes play a key role in the splicing of pre-messenger RNA, the earliest product of DNA transcription.
-Both DNA and pre-messenger RNA typically contain numerous nonsense segments called "introns."
-Working in the nucleus, snRNPs excise the introns from pre-mRNA and splice together the resulting segments, which together make up messenger RNA.
-The mRNAs contain the “recipes” for making proteins, which are critical for carrying out all of the body’s most basic biological processes.
+These cellular complexes play a key role in the splicing of pre-messenger RNA (pre-mRNA), the earliest product of DNA transcription.
+Both DNA and pre-mRNA typically contain numerous nonsense segments called introns.
+Working in the nucleus, snRNPs excise the introns from pre-mRNA and splice together the resulting segments, which together make up messenger RNA (mRNA).
+The mRNAs contain the “recipes” for making proteins, which are critical for carrying out the body’s most basic biological processes.

-Steitz’s research may yield new insights into the diagnosis and treatment of lupus, an autoimmune disease that develops when patients make antibodies against their own DNA, snRNPs, or ribosomes, the body’s protein-making factories.
-She and her colleagues are also studying other snRNPs involved in excising a rare, divergent class of introns and still other snRNPs involved in pre-ribosomal RNA processing.
+Steitz’s research may yield new insights into the diagnosis and treatment of lupus, an autoimmune disease that develops when patients make antibodies against their own DNA, snRNPs, or ribosomes – the body’s protein-making factories.
+She and her colleagues are also studying other snRNPs involved in excising a rare, divergent class of introns, and still other snRNPs involved in pre-ribosomal RNA processing.